marcusgia2505/classEx_doc/docs/Programming.rst

 Javascript
 ==========

 Programming in classEx is normally done in PHP.
-For some applications it may be useful to also use some javascript.
+For some applications, it may be useful to also use some JavaScript.
 Javascript runs on the client side (i.e. on the participant's browser) and also for interactive change of content (with no need to reload the page).

-For this reason, you can also add some javascript code by adding a Javascript element.
-An additional option is to put javascript code directly in the text box encapsulated by :php:`<script></script>`.
-You can also use jQuery which is loaded automatically for each page.
+For this reason, you can also add some JavaScript code by adding a JavaScript element.
+An additional option is to put JavaScript code directly in the text box encapsulated by :php:`<script></script>`.
+You can also use jQuery, which is loaded automatically for each page.

 Manipulation of HTML elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All elements in classEx have their own identifiers so that they can be used for javascript interaction.
+All elements in classEx have their own identifiers so that they can be used for JavaScript interaction.

 Input fields have the identifier "fieldX", where X is the number of the input field (#1, #2,...).
 An example would be :html2:`<input type="hidden" id="field1" name="bid1" value="">`.
-If you want to do some javascript interaction, you can manipulate the value of the input field e.g. with :java:`$("#field1").val(1);`.
+If you want to do some JavaScript interaction, you can manipulate the value of the input field, e.g. with :java:`$("#field1").val(1);`.
 Then the value is set to 1.

 Buttons have the identifier "buttonX" where X is the number of the stage.
 The number of the stage can be found by hovering over the tabs in the editing mode.
 This allows you to add click events to the standard button, e.g. :java:`$("#button1234").click(...)`.

-You can also define your own parts in the text boxes which can be manipulated with javascript.
+You can also define your own parts in the text boxes, which can be manipulated with JavaScript.
 E.g. define :html2:`<span id="text1">This is my text</span>` in the text box.
-Then you can change this text in a javascript program with :java:`$("#text1").html("This is my new text.");`.
+Then you can change this text in a JavaScript program with :java:`$("#text1").html("This is my new text.");`.

 Live feedback on input
 ~~~~~~~~~~~~~~~~~~~~~~

-Javascript allows e.g. for live feedback when subjects enter numbers.
-Let's take an ultimatum game where a participant can split 10 Euros between him- or herself and another participant.
+JavaScript allows, e.g. for live feedback when subjects enter numbers.
+Let's take an ultimatum game where a participant can split 10 Euros between him or herself and another participant.
 The participant enters the amount to send to the other in the input field #1.
-With javascript you can display, the amount he or she keeps in real time.
+With JavaScript, you can display the amount he or she keeps in real time.
 Each time the participant changes his input, he or she gets live feedback on the amount he or she keeps.

 Just add a text box with the following code.